mirko-pagliai/cakephp-database-backup/docs/How to use the BackupExport utility.md

 filename(string $filename)
 ```

-Sets the filename.
+Sets the filename of the backup you want to export.
 Note that using this method, the compression type will be automatically setted by the filename.

 The filename can accept some patterns that will make it dynamic.
 Patterns are: `{$DATABASE}` (database name), `{$DATETIME}` (datetime), `{$HOSTNAME}` (hostname) and `{$TIMESTAMP}` (timestamp).

 For example, with (database name is `my_database`):